 Adding SQL Server Storage

-For additional information and to see how to add and synchronize data sources, please view the User Guide
+For additional information on adding and synchronizing data sources, please view this section in the User Guide.